The index of a pair of pure states and the interacting integer quantum Hall effect: Integer Quantum Hall Effect

 As proposed, this is impossible.
 Indeed, $P-L^\ast P L \in \caJ_3(\caH)$ but the analysis in \cref{subsec:IPP} indicates that if $P-Q$ is not Hilbert-Schmidt then $(\omega_P,\omega_Q)$ cannot be $\rho$-locally-comparable.
 In fact we made the even stronger assumption $P-Q\in \caJ_1(\caH)$.

 This is remedied by considering another gauge (the `half-line gauge') for the same flux insertion procedure.
-For non-interacting fermions, this was studied in details in~\cite{DeNittisSchulzBaldes2016spectral}.
-In the interacting setting, this was carried out in~\cite{BachmannBolsRahnama24}, following the closely related~\cite{kapustin2020hall}, where it is shown that the corresponding unitary is inner indeed provided the initial state is SRE, respectively invertible.
-Interestingly, in this case the unitary depends on the initial state (unlike $L$), and we shall see that continuity properties of $\caN(\omega,\omega^D)$ must be dealt with carefully.
+For non-interacting fermions, this was studied in detail in~\cite{DeNittisSchulzBaldes2016spectral}.
+In the interacting setting, this was carried out in~\cite{BachmannBolsRahnama24}, following the closely related~\cite{kapustin2020hall}, where it is shown that the corresponding automorphism applied to an initial SRE state yields a unitarily equivalent state.
+This extends to so-called invertible states, see \cref{def:invertible} below.
+Interestingly, in general the unitary depends on the initial state (unlike the universal $L$), and we shall see that continuity properties of $\caN(\omega,\omega^D)$ must be dealt with carefully.
+In particular, there is no inner automorphism that directly implements a half-line gauge.

+Fundamentally, the implementability of the flux insertion procedure for invertible states is due to the triviality of their superselection sectors~\cite{Triviality}.
+Beyond the invertible setting, one expects flux insertion to produce states that are truly inequivalent to the initial state in the sense that they carry anyonic quasi-particles~\cite{Categories}.

 For the sake of clarity, we consider the upper half-plane $\plane^\up := \mathbb Z \times \mathbb N$, but in principle one could consider any half-plane, see e.g. \cite{BachmannBolsRahnama24}.

 \paragraph{$U(1)$-transformations on half-planes.} We consider the $U(1)$-transformation $\rho^\up := \rho^{\plane^\up}$ associated with the upper half-plane.
 Let $H$ be a $Q$-preserving $0$-chain.
 For $\phi \in \mathbb R$ we consider the 0-chain $H^\up(\phi)$ defined by